Why Does My Shoulder Hurt?

 Diagnosis and Treatment of Shoulder Pain

-Your doctor may request imaging studies to determine the extent of your injury and to determine if there is soft tissue damage.
-The treatment of your shoulder pain depends entirely on the cause of the problem.
-It is critical to seek care and understand what is causing your symptoms before receiving treatment.
+Your doctor may request imaging studies to determine the extent of your injury.
+These images can also help to determine if there is soft tissue damage.
+However, the treatment of your shoulder pain depends entirely on the cause of the problem.
+Therefore, it is critical to seek care and understand what is causing your symptoms before receiving treatment.

-Chiropractic care helps restore the health of your spine and neck which could reduce or eliminate your shoulder pain.
-The nerves that innervate the arms and hands exit the lower neck and go through the shoulder.
+Most importantly, NUCCA chiropractic care helps restore the health of your spine and neck which could reduce or eliminate your shoulder pain.
+Meanwhile, the nerves that innervate the arms and hands exit the lower neck and go through the shoulder.
 Impingement of these nerves can cause shoulder pain.
-Chiropractic adjustments can help restore alignment, improve mobility, and relieve pain and stiffness in your body.
-Depending on your condition, moist heat, ice packs, massage, stretching and strengthening exercises may be complimentary to your care.
+In addition, chiropractic adjustments can help restore alignment, improve mobility, and relieve pain, along with removing stiffness in your body.
+However, depending on your condition, you can use, moist heat or ice packs.
+In addition to ice and heat, massage, stretching and strengthening exercises may be complimentary to your care.

 Intouch Chiropractic | San Diego, CA